ratzlow/styx-model/README.md

 - compress your graph to the min attribute set
 - support transactional semantic on your graph with commit/rollback
 - version changed nodes
-- describe it by a meta model
+- describe it by a meta-model
 - want a generic structure complementing your domain model

 ## Typical use cases